-Why Edit in a CAT Tool?
+Why Opt for Monolingual Editing in a CAT Tool?

 Besides translation work, I sometimes edit lengthy, complex texts with specialized terminology and strict formatting requirements.
 Since the interval between jobs can be quite long, I frequently find myself revisiting old projects to check how I previously spelled certain terms or applied specific formatting rules.
 This can be very time-consuming.